 we’ll start a movement.

-Right now, Motherism is one mother moving her message through bold ideas and creative expression.
+Right now, Motherism is one mother and an unofficial advisory ‘Mother Board’ moving the message through art and creative collaborations.
 But with the right partners, it can become a force that reshapes culture, policy, and how we value and support mothers.

 Creative Collabs